General (scope, criteria, time limits)

 The grounds relating to countries not listed as “safe third countries” in the Swiss list (see Safe Third Country) do not apply if there are indications that there is no effective protection against refoulement in the individual case.

-Decisions to dismiss an application must normally be made within three working days of the application being filed or after the Dublin state concerned has agreed to the transfer request.
+Decisions to dismiss an application based of the Dublin Regulation must normally be made within three working days of the application being filed or after the Dublin state concerned has agreed to the transfer request.
 In practice, these time limits are rarely respected.

-Every asylum seeker will be granted a first personal interview (which is in fact called Dublin Interview – see Personal interview) with questions about his or her identity and the itinerary.
-No personal interview was conducted with accompanied children under 12 years of age until 2021.
-A decision of the UN Committee on the Rights of the Child stated in 2020 that even children of young age must be heard in asylum procedures (see section on minors in Adequate support during the interview and credibility assessment).
+Every asylum seeker will be granted a first personal interview (which is in fact called Dublin Interview – see Personal interview) with questions about their identity and the itinerary.
 According to the SEM, they systematically interview accompanied minors aged 14 or over, whereas younger children are only interviewed directly if this is necessary to establish the facts.
 Since spring 2021, a right to be heard is systematically granted to parents of children below the age of 14 concerning the specific situation of these children.
 This right is granted in both Dublin and national procedures in order to take into account all elements relating to the particular situation of these young children and to determine whether a personal hearing of the latter is necessary.
 In this context, the providers of legal protection services have been informed of the new measures taken by the SEM.
 They were asked to discuss the particular situation of children under 14 years of age during the first interview with the family members and then to promptly inform the SEM of any specificities (obstacles to removal, specific grounds for asylum, conflict of interest with the parents, etc.) so as to enable the planning of a possible hearing of the minor under 14 years of age if this should prove necessary.

 In the case of unaccompanied minors, there is no so-called Dublin Interview but a “first interview for unaccompanied minors”.